adnankarol/Road-Damage-Detection-YoloV4/README.md

 2. RDD2020 dataset comprising 26,336 road images from India, Japan, and the Czech Republic with more than 31,000 instances of road damage.

-3. Here we consider a subset of the dataset, i.e. the images from India alone, to reduce complexity
+3. Here we consider a subset of the dataset, i.e. the images from India alone, to reduce complexity.

-4. There are four types of road damage: longitudinal cracks (D00), transverse cracks (D10), alligator cracks (D20), and potholes (D40)
+4. There are four types of road damage: longitudinal cracks (D00), transverse cracks (D10), alligator cracks (D20), and potholes (D40).

-5. The data is present in the PascalVOC format as bounding boxes labelled as xmin, ymin, xmax and ymax, stored as xml files
+5. The data is present in the PascalVOC format as bounding boxes labelled as xmin, ymin, xmax and ymax, stored as xml files.

 <a name="model"></a>
-# Model
+# Section 2: Model

 ## About the YOLOv4 Model